jessieengstrom/lswebhomework3/README.md

 ```

-My name is:
+My name is: Jessie

-I like to:
+I like to: Read

-I'm learning:
+I'm learning: To code!

 ```